openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 ## Remote Task annotations

-`Pipelines as Code` support fetching remote tasks or pipeline from a remote location with annotations on PipelineRun.
+`Pipelines-as-Code` support fetching remote tasks or pipeline from a remote location with annotations on PipelineRun.

 If the resolver sees a PipelineRun referencing a remote task or a Pipeline in